Climate and Average Weather Year Round in Manado Indonesia

 The brighter period of the year lasts for 1.6 months, from February 19 to April 8, with an average daily incident shortwave energy per square meter above 5.1 kWh.
-The brightest day of the year is March 6, with an average of 5.3 kWh.
+The brightest month of the year in Manado is March, with an average of 5.2 kWh.

 The darker period of the year lasts for 1.3 months, from June 3 to July 13, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is June 24, with an average of 4.1 kWh.
+The darkest month of the year in Manado is June, with an average of 4.2 kWh.